-The OPA is an independent registered charity which works with specialist hospitals and medical teams around the UK where oesophageal and gastric problems are regularly treated.
-The teams involving Upper Gastrointestinal surgeons, thoracic surgeons, gastroenterologists, oncologists, dieticians and physiotherapists have extensive experience of treatments and provide continual support and advice to the OPA.
+The OPA is an independent registered charity that works with specialist hospitals and medical teams around the UK where oesophageal and gastric problems are regularly treated.
+The teams involving upper gastrointestinal surgeons, thoracic surgeons, gastroenterologists, oncologists, dieticians and physiotherapists have extensive experience of treatments and provide continual support and advice to the OPA.